15 Surprising Staircase Accident Statistics (2023 Update)

 What kind of injuries can you get from falling down the stairs?

-There are loads of different injuries that can happen from falling down the stairs.
-Injuries depend on how severe your fall is, and there have even been reported death cases due to falling down the stairs.
-Typical non-fatal injuries that occur are fractures, sprains, strains, head, and neck injuries, and broken bones.
+There are several injuries that can occur from falling down the stairs.
+The injury depends on how severe your fall is, and fatalities have been reported due to falling down the stairs.
+Typical non-fatal injuries are fractures, sprains, strains, head injuries, neck injuries, and broken bones.
 The most severe injuries are internal bleeding, organ damage, and traumatic brain injuries, which can be fatal in some instances.

 Conclusion

-Staircase accidents are pretty frequent, and although they’re usually not serious, they can still be fairly traumatic.
+Staircase accidents are frequent occurrences, and although they’re usually not serious, they can still be pretty traumatic.
 Be aware of your surroundings, be cautious, and don’t leave your children alone in areas with staircases.
 As long as you follow all the necessary prevention guidelines, there’s much less need to worry about staircase accidents.

 Featured Image Credit: Andrey_Popov, Shutterstock